If you have a recent chapter 7 or chapter 13 bankruptcy, you can still qualify for a mortgage to purchase or refinance your home.

 Below is some information on the waiting periods to get a mortgage after a bankruptcy.
 This includes details on the waiting periods for conventional loans, FHA loans, VA loans, and USDA loans.

-Conventional Loan After Bankruptcy
+Conventional Mortgage After a Bankruptcy

 Until recently, Fannie Mae required that a borrower wait at least 4 years after their bankruptcy discharged before they would be eligible to apply for a conventional loan.
-Some great news, is in 2023, this waiting period has been reduced to only 2 years.
+Some great news, is in 2024, this waiting period has been reduced to only 2 years.

 You will likely need to rebuild your credit, but fortunately you may be able to get a conventional loan only just 24 months after your bankruptcy is discharged.

-FHA Loan After Bankruptcy
+FHA Loan During and After a Bankruptcy

 The FHA rules state that you must wait at least 2 years after filing a chapter 7 bankruptcy.
 Some banks may require a longer time to pass, but many FHA lenders will approve an application only after 2 years.